 Several special curricular topics are met through "infusion", which means that they are included in courses comprising the required clinical science sequence as well as through the "Brown Bag" clinical science professional development meetings and the daylong clinical science invited workshops.
-Brown bags are typically held on Monday mornings 11:30am-1pm.
-Lunch is provided and all students are required to attend.
+Brown bags are typically held during the first week of each month.
 These meetings may include guest speakers, clinical case presentations, or informational sessions (e.g., review of clinic procedures; how to apply to internship).
 Daylong invited workshops typically occur on Fridays (though other days may be selected based on speaker availability).
 Our supervisors from the community, faculty and students are all invited to attend.
 Students are required to attend these workshops given that the content is considered an additional part of the curriculum.
-One the rare occasions that student is unable to attend a workshop, s/he is expected to inform the DCT/ADCT.
+One the rare occasions that a student is unable to attend a workshop, they are expected to inform the DCT/ADCT, and a make-up assignment may be required of the student.